bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

             - The _Network Link KML_ resources
             - The _Preview Map_ details
             - The -View in iMapBC_ button will that dataset's specific presentations
+     - Always check to make sure there is no space at the end of the value.

 **Projection Name**
 + Is a drop down list of common projections used in BC for geographic data.